Effective 9 April 2020

 3.3 You understand and agree that:

-- the Website, special technology used in connection with the Website, the Services, the Software, the Courses and the Materials are provided by us or third-party providers (including Content Providers) and are the copyrighted works of GO1 and/or such third parties;
+- the Website, special technology used in connection with the Website, the App, the Services, the Software, the Courses and the Materials are provided by us or third-party providers (including Content Providers) and are the copyrighted works of GO1 and/or such third parties;

 - Content Providers may choose to terminate their relationships with us and become inactive (we do not guarantee Content Provider or Course availability and we are not liable for any issues relating to Content Provider or Course availability);